Inve1951/UnSub/README.md

     @data[b][a]
 ```

+#### Utilities

+- `setPerformanceMarkingEnabled`
+- `formCompoundKey`

 Note that member function and parameter decorators (prefixed with `@`) are actually static class members of `StoreBase`.
 This means that you must not have static members on your store that use the same identifier as a decorator you make use of inside the class body.
-It also means that you only need to import classes and class decorators.
+It also means that you only need to import classes, class decorators and utility functions.

 For more information please refer to the [ReSub documentation](https://github.com/Microsoft/ReSub#readme).